-Prerequisite: Soc 200.0 or registration in Criminology Certificate rogram.
+Prerequisite: Soc 200.0 or registration in Criminology Certificate Program.

-This course is designed to provide students with an opportunity b analyze in depth selected issues which influence the alationship between the community and components of the priminal Justice System.
-Emphasis will be placed on analyzing and understanding the social, economic, and cultural processes of communities and how these relate to attitude formation procerning the Criminal Justice System.
+This course is designed to provide students with an opportunity to analyze in depth selected issues which influence the relationship between the community and components of the Criminal Justice System.
+Emphasis will be placed on analyzing and understanding the social, economic, and cultural processes of communities and how these relate to attitude formation concerning the Criminal Justice System.